relay3r-network/relay3r-jobs/README.md

 ## Relay3r Jobs

-This repo contains a collection of nodejs scripts to make setup of a keeper easier and simpler
+This repo contains everything you need to run be a Relayer.

 ## Available Jobs